Eurasia Tunnel: Technical details

 15,048 piece 600 mm-thick precast segments (1,672 rings) with the high performance (average charge passed is 280 Coulomb (1,000 Coulomb limit) were produced and connected to each other by using 30,765 bolts.
 Each ring consists of nine segments that had an average 28 day cylinder compressive strength of 70 MPa and can resist at least 127 years as a service life against subsea conditions.
 Only 0.3% of produced segments were found to be deficient due to existence of cracks width more than 0.2 mm.

 On the other hand, twin tunnels (each has approximately 950 m length) were completed in 445 calendar days with a cross section of 85 m2 each by classical mining method.
 These tunnels were excavated in Trakya Formation from four faces with a 1.4 m/day/face advance rate under a densely populated district with minimum and maximum overburden of 8 and 41 m, respectively.
 Both tunnels met up each other within ±2 mm tolerance.
 The largest converge measured at the tunnel crown was 33 mm (design tolerance is 50 mm) with a maximum 10 mm surface settlement.

 The tunnel is designed so that it has protected emergency areas every 200 m to provide shelter, also escape routes to the other tunnel level.
 Every 600 m there will be an emergency lane equipped with emergency telephone.

 The speed limit in the tunnel route 70 km/h.

-A daily average of around 120,000 cars and light vehicles is expected to pass through the tunnel after the first year.
+A daily average of around 120,000 cars and light vehicles was expected to pass through the tunnel after the first year, previous to its inauguration.
+As of September 2022, the record set for daily vehicles transit was set on September 8 that year, counting up to 67,982 vehicles in a single day, still far from expectations, but being consider a proof of its success.

-The toll is planned to be Turkish lira equivalent of $4 US plus VAT for cars and $6 US plus VAT for minibuses in each direction.
+The toll is planned to be Turkish lira equivalent of US$4 plus VAT for cars and US$6 plus VAT for minibuses in each direction.
 The toll rate will change in accordance with US Consumer Price Index.